Breast cancer is caused by the uncontrolled growth of cells in your breast tissue. It's the most common cancer in women in the UK.

 Your GP will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.

 Your GP will refer you to a specialist breast clinic if he or she suspects that you have breast cancer.
-At the clinic, a doctor or nurse may carry out:
+At the clinic, a doctor or nurse may recommend you have:

 If you have a fine needle aspiration or breast biopsy, the samples will be sent to a laboratory for testing to determine the type of cells and if these are benign (not cancerous) or cancerous.